Be our guest: It’s all five-star service in this decadent countdown of the world’s most expensive luxury hotels.

 Interior:

-It has been lovingly furnished in a grand old time style, flourished with modern high-tech gadgets and Wi-Fi, its own private fitness room, steam bath and Jacuzzi, formal dining room, cathedral style domes and a sauna.
+It has been lovingly furnished in a grand old-time style, flourished with modern high-tech gadgets and Wi-Fi, its own private fitness room, steam bath and Jacuzzi, formal dining room, cathedral-style domes and a sauna.
 Post refurbishment, its more contemporary than before, complete with stylish furnishings, new chrome fittings in the bathrooms and a nice new and updated colour palette in the bedrooms.

 The Plaza Hotel – 768 5th Ave, New York, NY 10019, United States

 New York is a city packed with a massive amount of legendary and swanky hotels, of which one of the main and most important is The Plaza.
-Built in 1907, the iconic structure was designated as a National Historic Landmark in 1969.It is very often the preferred choice for visiting VIPs, such as international politicians and stars of television and music.
-The Royal Plaza Suite over looks central park and is able to boast the best views of Manhattan and its famous skyline.
-The hotel has appeared in many films including Brewster’s Millions, Sleepless in Seattle and Home Alone 2 (Lost in New York) due to its appearance and location.
+Built in 1907, the iconic structure was designated as a National Historic Landmark in 1969.
+It is very often the preferred choice for visiting VIPs, such as international politicians and stars of television and music.
+The Royal Plaza Suite overlooks Central Park and boasts the best views of Manhattan and its famous skyline.
+The hotel has appeared in many films, including Brewster’s Millions, Sleepless in Seattle and Home Alone 2 (Lost in New York) due to its appearance and location.

 Interior: